ObjectOops/icmc/slides/pages/days/day04.md

 - Loops allow us to run a block of code multiple times
 - Very similar to conditionals
   - A loop will run if a specific boolean expression is *true*
-- There are three kinds of loops:
+- There are four kinds of loops:
   - `while` loops
   - `for` loops
+  - *for-each* loops
   - *do-while* loops
 - Loops can be stopped by any point by using a `break` statement